Luke Raley Player Props: Rays vs. Rangers

 Luke Raley At The Plate

-- Raley is batting .257 with nine doubles, two triples, 11 home runs and 12 walks.
+- Raley is hitting .257 with nine doubles, two triples, 11 home runs and 12 walks.

-- In 18.8% of his games this season, he has hit a long ball, and 6.8% of his trips to the dish.
+- Looking at the 48 games he has played this year, he's hit a home run in nine of them (18.8%), and in 6.8% of his trips to the dish.

-- In 31.3% of his games this year, Raley has driven in at least one run.
-In seven of those games (14.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- Raley has picked up an RBI in 31.3% of his games this season, with more than one RBI in 14.6% of his games.
+He has also plated three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.